nwfsc-math-bio/NWCTrends/README.md

 # NWCTrends

-This is runs the standardized trends metrics used in the 2015 and 2020 5-year Status Review Update for listed PNW salmonids.
+This is runs the standardized trends metrics used in the 2015 and 2020 5-year Viability Reports prepared by NWFSC for listed PNW salmonids.

 ## Installation